knowledgearcdotorg/collectionpress/README.md

 *limit*

 The number of records to display per page.
-Limit can be used in both shortcodes.
-If it doesn't provided in shortcode it will take default wordpress value of posts_per_page.

 ## Template Overriding

 CollectionPress output can be overridden in your Wordpress Theme.

 All templates are located in frontend/template.
 To override copy files from frontend/template to your theme's collectionpress directory then modify to meet your requirements.
-The author single file can be pasted in theme root directory.

-## Template Usage
-Using template by 3 ways:
-1).
-Select the pages for Items List and Author List.
-2).
-If you pasted the template file as instructed above, then you have to choose template file in page options.
-3).
-If didn't done anything from above points.
-Create 2 pages by name Items and Author List and there slug(url) should be items and author-list respectively.